lkhadi/google-signIn-redirect-mode/README.md

 # Integrating google signin to website
-(example) Source code, google sign in with redirect mode
+(example) Source code, google sign in with redirect mode using PHP.